ovh/docs/pages/cloud/storage/veeam_cloud_connect/guide.en-gb.md

 ## Objective

-Veeam Cloud Connect is a solution that provides an off-site backup without having to manage an infrastructure on a second site.
-The idea of Veeam Cloud Connect is to provide an easy and secure way to make backups and restore your data from the cloud.
+Veeam Cloud Connect is an off-site backup solution.
+It provides an easy and secure way to manage cloud backups without having to manage an infrastructure on a second site.

 **This guide explains the setup and usage of Veeam Cloud Connect.**